Mingtaros/CARES_Analytics/README.md

 # Instruction
 To train your own model with relevant data,
-- Run the Data_Preparation.ipynb that handles data imputation etc
+- Run the Data_Preparation2.ipynb that handles data imputation and key data understanding
 - Run the Data_Encoding.ipynb that handles data encoding to be fed to machine learning models etc
 - Run the train_template.ipynb that handles primarily on the data splits